ries9112/cryptocurrencyresearch-org/CryptoResearchPaper.utf8.md

 -   When a **term** is particularly common in machine learning or data science, we will call it out with [**purple text**]{style="color: purple;"}, but only the first time it appears.

 -   Whenever text is **`highlighted this way`**, that means it is a snippet of R code, which will usually be done to bring attention to specific parts of a longer piece of code.

+- You can leave feedback on any content of either version of the tutorial, for example if something is not clearly explained, by <span style="background-color: #3297FD; color: white">highlighting</span> any text and clicking on the button that says **Annotate**.
+Please be aware that any feedback posted is publicly visible.
+Thanks to [Ben Marwick](https://twitter.com/benmarwick) for [the implementation of this tool](https://benmarwick.github.io/bookdown-ort/mods.html), and to [Matthew Galganik](https://twitter.com/msalganik) for [creating the "Open Review Toolkit" (OTR)](https://www.openreviewtoolkit.org/) we are using.

 ## Plan of Attack